A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

-\begin{example} Let $A \to B$ be a map of $p$-complete commutative rings.
-Suppose that there is an $A$-module $M$ which is free on a nonempty set of generators and an isomorphism of $A$-modules $B \iso \cpl{M}_p$.
-Then $B$ is discretely $p$-completely faithfully flat over $A$. \end{example}
+\begin{remark} Let $A$ be a commutative ring and let $M$ be a classical $A$-module.
+If $M$ is (faithfully) flat, then it is $p$-completely (faithfully) flat. \end{remark}

+\begin{definition} Let $A_*$ be a graded commutative ring\footnote{Recall that we mean commutative in the literal sense (\cref{ConventionsSection}\cref{in--con--grab}).} and let $M_*$ be a classical graded $A_*$-module.
+We say that $M_*$ is \emph{(faithfully) flat} if the underlying module $M = \bigoplus_{n \in \Z} M_n$ over the underlying commutative ring $A = \bigoplus_{n \in \Z} A_n$ is (faithfully) flat.\footnote{One could alternatively define these notions by imitating the usual definitions internally to the graded setting; see for example \cite[Definition 3.6]{dirac-i}.
+It is not hard to show that this gives equivalent notions.} We extend the notion of $p$-complete (faithful) flatness from \cref{ev--desc--pcpl-flat} to the graded setting in the same manner. \end{definition}

+\begin{remark} We recall from \cite[Lemma 4.7]{BMS} that, given a commutative ring $A$ with bounded $p$-power torsion and $M \in \D(A)$ that is $p$-complete and $p$-completely flat, $M$ is concentrated in homological degree $0$, where it is classically $p$-adically complete and has bounded $p$-power torsion.
+The same goes through when $A$ is a graded commutative ring (with bounded $p$-power torsion as in \cref{ev--def--bdd-torsion}) and $M$ is also graded, by the same argument. \end{remark}

-We now generalize and define the relevant notions of flatness in the setting of even $\E_\infty$-rings.
+We now define the relevant notions of flatness in the setting of even $\E_\infty$-rings.

-\begin{definition} We say that a map of even $\E_\infty$-rings $f : A \to B$ is \emph{faithfully flat} (resp. \emph{$p$-completely faithfully flat}) if the induced map of (ungraded) commutative rings $\pi_*(f) : \pi_*(A) \to \pi_*(B)$ is faithfully flat (resp. $p$-completely faithfully flat).
+\begin{definition} We say that a map of even $\E_\infty$-rings $f : A \to B$ is \emph{faithfully flat} (resp. \emph{$p$-completely faithfully flat}) if the induced map of graded commutative rings $\pi_{2*}(f) : \pi_{2*}(A) \to \pi_{2*}(B)$ is faithfully flat (resp. $p$-completely faithfully flat) in the sense of \cref{ev--desc--graded-flat}. \end{definition}

-We say that a map of even $\E_\infty$-rings $f : A \to B$ is \emph{discretely $p$-completely faithfully flat} if the induced map of (ungraded) commutative rings $\pi_*(f) : \pi_*(A) \to \pi_*(B)$ is discretely $p$-completely faithfully flat. \end{definition}

-\begin{warning} The notion of faithful flatness in \cref{ev--flat} is distinct from that in \cite[Definition D.4.4.1]{sag}.
-It is the former that is used throughout this paper (except where explicitly stated otherwise). \end{warning}
+\begin{warning} The notion of (faithful) flatness in \cref{ev--desc--flat} is distinct from that found in \cite[Definition 7.2.2.10]{ha} and \cite[Definition D.4.4.1]{sag}, the notion found there being stronger.
+It is the notion defined above that is used throughout this paper (except where explicitly stated otherwise). \end{warning}